Harry Eugene Claiborne

 |Harry dons judicial robes before being sworn in as a federal judge on|

 1 Sept.
 1978

 But in December of 1983 he was indicted by a federal grand jury for bribery, fraud, and tax evasion.
 In April of 1984 the jury deadlocked and a mistrial was declared.
-He was tried again in July on only the evasion charges and was found guilty the next month, making him the first federal judge ever convicted of crimes while on the bench.
+He was tried again in July on only the evasion charges and was found guilty the next month, making him the first federal judge in the history of the United States to ever be convicted of crimes while on the bench.
 He was sentenced to two years in prison in October, and was in prison from May of 1986 to October of 1987.
 Harry long maintained he was too busy on the bench to pay close attention to his tax return, noting he never even looked at the document until his accountant brought it to him.
-"I asked how much I owed, and I wrote a check" .
+"I asked how much I owed, and I wrote a check."